 Graham's pro bono activities reinforce his consultancy services as his deep knowledge of Europe’s financial system is integrated with his understanding of EU economic and budgetary policy-making – within the necessary framework of democratic accountability.
 His influence was recognised publicly in 2012 when EurActiv published the first ever ranking of the 40 most influential Britons on current EU policy-making, listing Graham at number 33.

 Graham’s interests have spanned financial markets, economic/budgetary policy and democracy for several decades.
 He is no stranger to the European Commission's groups, having been on the Maas Committee in 1994/5 (preparing the changeover to the single currency); a member of the Financial Services Strategy Group in 1998/9 (creating the Financial Services Action Plan); and a member of the Giovannini Group.
 The European Parliament also nominated him as one of its two members of the first Inter-Institutional Monitoring Group and he is a Board member of the Kangaroo Group.
-He has been a Special Advisor to the House of Commons Treasury Select Committee and has given evidence twice this year in the House of Lords European Committee's update inquiry on the euro area.
+He has been a Special Advisor to the House of Commons Treasury Select Committee and has given evidence to the House of Lords European Committee's update inquiry on the euro area.

 The technical nature of the financial system has changed dramatically and the political impact of modern financial markets is now undisputed.
 Will they now maintain the euro – or fracture it?
 Graham Bishop believes that market discipline has a vital role to play in maintaining fiscal sovereignty; here again the interaction of monetary union and political sovereignty is reinforced.
 His long-standing interest in these matters lies at the heart of his consultancy work.